Solomon333/diceGame-a.y/README.md

-DiceGame from the Angela Yu course web development course :
+DiceGame from the Angela Yu  web development course :